-Motorcycle Accident Attorneys
+Simsbury Motorcycle Accident Attorneys

-Motorcycle accidents can be devastating.
+Motorcycle accidents in Simsbury, Connecticut, can be devastating.
 Those accidents can cause serious injuries that will stick with riders for a long time.
 This is why understanding Connecticut Laws and your rights as a motorcyclist are essential.
 If you have been injured in a motorcycle crash you may require the services of a Simsbury motorcycle accident lawyer.

 According to the data provided by the state, they recorded a total of 907 accidents involving motorcycle riders in 2020.
 Furthermore, 66 people died in those 907 accidents.
 An additional 269 individuals suffered severe injuries, while the rest came away with minor wounds.

-Get Out of the Road
+Get Out of the Road as Quickly as Possible

 Unlike car accident victims, you will not have the remains of your vehicle to shield you from oncoming traffic.
 If you can get out of the road following your accident, you should do that immediately.